Part 2: Why is everything that's not silk made of polyester?

 We're sticklers about quality and sustainability at Citizen's Mark, core values that are important to our vision of designing for women to look credible.

-But when we set out to solve the "silk is so high maintenance" problem, the options just didn't cut it on the sustainability front.
+But when we set out to solve the "silk is so high maintenance" problem, the fabric options available in the industry just didn't cut it on the quality and sustainability front.

 Check your closet: most of the easier care blouses in the industry are made of polyester, rayon, or acetate.